mhdpasha/arsene-library-master/README.md

 ## Usage

-The School Library Website is designed to provide students and educators with easy access to educational materials.
-You can search for books, view details, and borrow them online.
+Welcome to Arsene Library, your gateway to a comprehensive online library designed for students and educators.
+This platform provides easy access to a wealth of educational materials, including books, enabling you to search, view details, and borrow them online.

 ## Technologies Used